chriskryon/EngSoftware-FATEC/README.md

-# EngSoftware-FATEC
+# FATEC - DSM 24/2 - Software Engineering I
 First activity following the steps of Hello World from GitHub Documentation page.

+## About Me

+Hi, I'm Christopher.
+I'm a first-semester student in the Software Development Management (DSM) at FATEC Jacarei.
+My focus is on backend development, but I'm also eager to build a solid foundation in frontend technologies to become a well-rounded full-stack developer.
+Ultimately, my goal is to evolve into a software engineer.

-I'm editing the `README.md` file in the new branch, named `readme-edits` A little about me, my name's Christopher, and I like to study Software Development.
-I'm writing is the documentation instructions from [this link](https://docs.github.com/en/get-started/start-your-journey/hello-world#step-3-make-and-commit-changes)
+THis activity is of the documentation instructions from [this link](https://docs.github.com/en/get-started/start-your-journey/hello-world#step-3-make-and-commit-changes)

+## GitHub Hello World Activities:
-## Start your journey
+### Start your journey
 | Task | Status | Proof |
 |------|--------|-------|
 |[Hello World](https://docs.github.com/en/get-started/start-your-journey/hello-world)|✅ Done|[Pull Request Proof](https://github.com/chriskryon/hello-world/pull/1)|